Estimate the mortgage amount that best fits your budget.

 ARM loans have a few requirements which are similar to other types of mortgages.

 Loan amount: Typically, homeowners can borrow up to $510,400 for a conforming ARM (limits may be higher in areas with higher home prices).
-You can take on a jumbo ARM which exceeds the conforming loan limit, though both these types of loans will depend on your creditworthiness.
+You can take on a jumbo ARM which exceeds the conforming loan limit, though both these types of loans can be harder to secure.

 Credit history: The higher your credit score, the more likely you’ll be approved for a loan with competitive interest rates.
 Lenders will also look at other factors such as your payment history, other loans and income.